ArmyaAli/shroom.io/README.md

         ```

 2. You may have to add the above tools to your path (installers may take care of it for you, not sure)
+3. Download Bootstrap 5 and place the files in lib folder
 3. Setup your directory structure as server/js/pocketbase_sdk/dist with the files in the pocketbase_sdk

    ```